+This Section 7.12(b) shall apply to Board vacancies occurring when all Directors (other than the President) are recalled as provided by Section 7.11(a)(ii).
+Within five days following the date such Directors are removed, the EC Chairs Council shall provide written notice of the EC’s designation of individuals to fill such vacancies (each such individual, an “Interim Director”) to the Decisional Participants and to the Secretary, who shall cause such notice to be promptly posted to the Website.
+An Interim Director must meet the criteria specified in Section 7.3, Section 7.4 and Section 7.5, as applicable.
+An Interim Director shall hold office until the EC designates the Interim Director’s successor in accordance with Section 7.12(a), which designation shall occur within 120 days of the Interim Director’s designation.
+For avoidance of doubt, persons designated as Interim Directors may be eligible for designation as Directors as well.

-2.The organizations selecting the non-voting liaisons identified in Section 9 of this Article are responsible for determining the existence of, and filling, any vacancies in those positions.
-They shall give the Secretary of ICANN written notice of their appointments to fill vacancies.
+The organizations selecting the Liaisons identified in Section 7.9 are responsible for determining the existence of, and filling, any vacancies in those positions.
+Such organizations shall give the Secretary written notice of their appointments to fill any such vacancies, subject to the requirements set forth in Section 7.4, as applicable.

-Section 13.
 ANNUAL MEETINGS

 Annual meetings of ICANN shall be held for the purpose of electing Officers and for the transaction of such other business as may come before the meeting.
 Each annual meeting for ICANN shall be held at the principal office of ICANN, or any other appropriate place of the Board’s time and choosing, provided such annual meeting is held within 14 months of the immediately preceding annual meeting.
 If the Board determines that it is practical, the annual meeting should be distributed in real-time and archived video and audio formats on the Internet.

-Section 14.
 REGULAR MEETINGS

 Regular meetings of the Board shall be held on dates to be determined by the Board.
 In the absence of other designation, regular meetings shall be held at the principal office of ICANN.

-Section 15.
 SPECIAL MEETINGS

-Special meetings of the Board may be called by or at the request of one-quarter (1/4) of the members of the Board or by the Chairman of the Board or the President.
-A call for a special meeting shall be made by the Secretary of ICANN.
-In the absence of designation, special meetings shall be held at the principal office of ICANN.
+Special meetings of the Board may be called by or at the request of one-quarter (1/4) of the Directors, by the Chairman of the Board or the President.
+A call for a special meeting shall be made by the Secretary.
+Special meetings shall be held at the principal office of ICANN unless otherwise specified in the notice of the meeting.

-Section 16.
 NOTICE OF MEETINGS